gardener/gardener/docs/api-reference/seedmanagement.md

 </td>
 <td>
 <p>Selector is a label query over ManagedSeeds and Shoots that should match the replica count.
-It must match the ManagedSeeds and Shoots template&rsquo;s labels.</p>
+It must match the ManagedSeeds and Shoots template&rsquo;s labels.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>